Peer-to-peer (P2P)

 Decentralization

-→The distribution of power and control across many participants, reducing single points of failure or authority.
+→Decentralization distributes control across many participants, reducing single points of failure, censorship, or unilateral rule changes.

 All terms and definitions may update as the Cryptionary improves.